haiqu/rx-nga/Rx.md

   * Store the updated accumulator

 * When done, take the accumulator value and the modifier and multiply them to get the final result

+At this time Rx only supports decimal numbers.

 ````
 :asnumber:mod `0  "modifier"